(888) 595-9101 Call Now For Pricing and Availability

 A freezer full of TV dinners might indicate problems with cooking or a loss of confidence in skills of meal preparation.

 Uncleaned spills are a common sign of dementia as well.
+Persistent messes or ignored spills in the kitchen or elsewhere can point to cognitive challenges affecting attention to cleanliness.

 Broken kitchen appliances that the senior had previously frequently used could indicate that the senior has forgotten how to use them or lacks the dexterity to operate the appliance.
+Appliances falling into disrepair may signal an inability to troubleshoot simple problems or a fear of using potentially complex devices.

 Look for signs of fire in the kitchen, like charred knobs, pots with singed bottoms, or potholders with singed edges.
 A used fire extinguisher or disabled smoke detectors also indicates that there are problems.

 A senior might clean the house for guests, but sometimes they do not clean their personal bathroom with the same attention.
 Inspecting a personal bathroom can be eye opening about the senior’s true current habits and routine.
+Any evidence of near-miss accidents or unsafe cooking practices is a very serious warning sign.

 4. Signs of Social Isolation